 • Sometimes the "either/or" feels easier.
 More stable.
 More predictable.
 But, there is a whole other world in the "both/and."
 Two things can be true at the same time.
 And there is a lot of grace there.

 • Empathy isn't actually about walking in someone else's shoes.
 It's not even about taking their shoes from them.
-It is about asking them how they feel in their own shoes.
+It is about asking them how they feel in their own shoes and then putting on a pair of your own that feel similar.
+Empathy is a sacred gift.

 FAQs